Furniture Makeover: use paint to transfer old furnture pieces and give them new life. Easy step by step guide for the beginner.

 The first night I got everything sanded, and the first coat of paint on all three.

 It took 3-4 coats in total to cover my pieces, since they were so dark before.
 I managed to get all three pieces completely painted the next day, and then let them dry over night so they’d be ready for the finishing step.

 The last step was to add a top coat.
 On the console and buffet, since they have flat tabletop surfaces I used Fusion Tough Coat.
 I loved working with this, it was so easy to apply, just rub on with a damp cloth.

 On the china cabinet I used the Beeswax Finish, just to give it a smooth satin finish.

 When they were all done it was time to add the handles back.
 I had forgotten how awesome the handles on the china cabinet were.
 They were painted all black when I painted the cabinet originally, but under that black paint two were ceramic and one was a really pretty brass and ceramic.
 I chipped the paint away with my fingers, and now they’re my new favourites.

 On the buffet, I used a gold rub to update the handles….but I’m thinking of switching them out to match the console since I so love the brass cup handles I added to it.

 I had to drill new holes for the new brass cup handles, and that was probably the most stressful part of the entire project.
 But they turned out great.

-I was more than a little nervous to begin these big pieces, since they weren’t so bad to start with.
-I liked them black, but wanted them light and bright.
+Since these black pieces of furniture weren’t so bad to start with, I was more than a little nervous to begin these big pieces.
+They were ok black, and I liked them, but now I love them.
 I’m so glad I took the risk.

 I’m going to save the big reveal of the other two pieces until the final reveal of the whole dining room -in just 3 more weeks.